Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 For each friendly ship she wants to move, the active player has to plot a legal trajectory for it.
 A legal trajectory for a ship is a chain of adjacent systems starting from the System containing the ship and ending in the System just activated, that satisfies the following conditions:

-* The starting System was **not activated** by the active player, or is the System that was just previously activated. (e.g. ships may not move out of an activated System, unless it is the System that has been activated during the step 1 of the same action)
+* The starting System was **not activated** by the active player, or is the System that was just previously activated. (e.g. ships may not move out of an activated System, unless it is the System that has been activated during the step 1 of the same Tactical Action)
-* No System of the trajectory contains enemy ships. (e.g. ships may not move through Systems containing enemy ships)
+* No System of the trajectory (except the System just activated) contains enemy ships. (e.g. ships may not move through Systems containing enemy ships)
 > SA: Unlike in TI3, enemy Fighters do block movement in SA.

 * The ship must have a sufficient *movement value* to follow the trajectory.
 By default, moving from a System to an adjacent System costs 1 movement.
 For example, a ship with a *movement value* of 1 can not move further away than 1 system.

+*Notes:*

-*note: a ship does not need to take the shortest trajectory towards its final destination*
+* A ship does not need to take the shortest trajectory towards its final destination
+* Trajectories that start and end in the just activated System without leaving it are allowed, and will result in a movement.

 ***b) Executing movements*** <a name="ExecutingMovements"></a>

-The active player moves all ships according to their trajectory, up until they either reach its end in the just activated System.
-These ships may [pick up cargo](#user-content-PickingUpCargo) from the traversed Systems (but not land or drop any cargo).
+The active player moves all ships according to their trajectory, in the order of her choice.

-***Picking up cargo*** <a name="PickingUpCargo"></a>
-When a ship with the [capacity ability](#user-content-Capacity_unitAbility) starts its movement, move through a System, or simply stays in the System just activated, it may pick up units from other friendly cargo sources in the System: other friendly ships with the [capacity ability](#user-content-Capacity_unitAbility) and friendly planets.
-There are two main restrictions to this:

-* The ship must be able to carry the units picked up (the precise number and types of units a ship can carry is described by its [capacity ability](#user-content-Capacity_unitAbility)
-* No cargo may be picked up from activated Systems

 ***3) Space Cannons Fire*** <a name="SpaceCannonFire_TacticalActionStep"></a>
 > New: precise timing about who must take the decision to shoot first: non-active players from Speaker following Rotation Cycler, then active player.